What Sets Our Puppies Apart

 We spend hours with each puppy doing different protocols to ensure your puppy starts out with the best foundation possible.
-Keep reading to understand what makes us different from most of the breeders today.
+Keep reading to understand what makes us different from many breeders.
 Doing what we do takes a massive amount of time and effort.
 It is absolutely worth it if you are looking for a puppy that has problem-solving skills, a curious mindset, and a drive to learn.

 Before you consider buying a puppy from a breeder, be sure they incorporate an early learning program for their puppies.
 Do your homework!
 And whatever you do, don't buy a puppy from a pet store as these pups come from puppy mills.